 Psychology says that women are mentally more strong than men.
 Women can handle tough situations and make decisions better than men.
-So when you see any weakness of them, it is fear or love.
+So when you see their weakness, it is fear or love.
 But you should not count this as a weakness because of their softness.

 10 Romance Books With Strong Female Leads

-In the romance genre, possessive alpha male and strong female characters stay on the top list.
-We readers like to see a strong lead character who protects their partner in any bad situation and shows love.
-So, I will review 10 romance books with strong female leads for you.
-Let’s go!
+In romance, possessive alpha male and strong female characters stay on the top list.
+We, readers, like to see a strong lead character who protects their partner in any bad situation and shows love.
+In genres like fantasy or science fiction, strong female characters can bring a refreshing depth to traditionally male-dominated settings, making the fictional world richer and more balanced.

 1. Ella Enchanted (Trophy Newbery)